Hi and Welcome to this digital education in Vocean and its platform.

 What you will notice is that you can change all the text in the report, but you can’t edit the text from someone’s idea.
 You can also move elements of the report up and down in the report by clicking on the element and then pressing the up or down arrows in the options bar.

 In the picture above we have the section from an Innovate activity.
 What we can see here is that all ideas have been listed as they are with no sorting.
 If we have a lot of ideas, this might not be reasonable for a report.
 So, what we can do is sort the ideas, by amount of likes for example, and choose to only display, say the top 15 ideas.
-What you can do instead is perhaps add the complete list at the end of the report like an appendix.
+If you still want to show all ideas, you could add the complete list at the end of the report like an appendix.

 Now, you might want to add more things to your report than the automatically created text and results.
 This can be done by scrolling to the bottom of the report and clicking “Add section”.
 Then you can add more text and results from other activities.